caam37830/homework-1-solution/README.md

 ### Newton's method for finding extrema

+Newton's method can also be used to find a local extremum (maximum or minimum) of a function.
+The observation is that `f` is at a local maximum or minimum if its derivative is zero (we'll assume that the second derivative is non-zero which avoids some potential problems).
+Thus, finding roots of a derivative finds maxima or minima of a function.

 Implement a function that finds a local extremum for a function using the call signature
 ```python
 def newton_extremum(f, x0, tol=1e-8):